orsenthil/senthil.learntosolveit.com-deploy/posts/2007/02/25/lisp-notes-1.md

 .. title: Lisp Notes - 1
 .. slug: lisp-notes-1
 .. date: 2007-02-25 10:26:00
-.. tags: lisp
+.. tags: lisp, programming, common-lisp
-.. category: General
+.. category: Programming
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Introduction to Common Lisp and its pioneering programming language features.

 The nearest thing Common Lisp has to a motto is the koan-like description, "the programmable programming language."
 While cryptic,that description gets at the